Richard P. (Pete) Hutchison, Esq.

 He also is a distinguished visiting fellow at the Hoover Institution at Stanford University in California and lectures, writes and consults throughout the United States on a variety of subjects.

-As both attorney general and counsellor to Reagan, Meese was a member of the Cabinet and the National Security Council.
+As both attorney general and counselor to Reagan, Meese was a member of the Cabinet and the National Security Council.
 He served as chairman of the Domestic Policy Council and the National Drug Policy Board.
 After Reagan won the White House in the 1980 election, Meese headed the transition team.
 During the campaign, he was the Reagan-Bush Committee's senior official.

 A retired colonel in the Army Reserve, Meese remains active in numerous civic and educational organizations.